CheViana/network-calls-stats/tutorial.md

 And total execution time is approximately the sum of both requests execution time.
 For positive integers, it's always true that `A + B > MAX(A, B)` hence asyncronous execution takes less time than syncronous.
 Provided unlimited CPU was made available to Python program in both cases, async and sync.

-On panel that shows both requests time from Example 1, and their total execution time, it's possible to notice that total execution time `call_python_and_mozilla_exec_time` almost matches the longer-executing request time:
+On panel that shows both requests time from Example 1, and their total execution time, it's possible to notice that total execution time `call_python_and_mozilla_using_aiohttp_exec_time` almost matches the longer-executing request time:

 [tutorial-images/example-1-requests-and-total-time.png]

-`@profile` decorator takes care of reporting total execution time of function `call_python_and_mozilla_exec_time`.
+`@profile` decorator takes care of reporting total execution time of function `call_python_and_mozilla_using_aiohttp_exec_time`.
 Next we're going to look at how execution time of each `aiohttp` request is reported.

 ### `aiohttp` requests signals